How To Proofread Romance Novels For A Living

 When people find out I proofread romance novels for a living, they get very excited and want to know everything about what I do.
 Most people can’t even believe that such a job exists!
 But it’s real, and I’ve been doing it almost every day for well over a decade now.

 I’ve always been an avid book reader, so it was only natural for me to work in publishing.
 I’m going to give you the inside scoop on what it’s like to proofread romance books, and how you can get started.
-Since romance is the top fiction genre on Amazon, and proofreaders are in demand, I have some free training options you can register for to learn more about proofreading, publishing, and lots more good stuff!
+Since romance is the top fiction genre on Amazon, and proofreaders are in demand, I highly recommend you sign up for my free masterclass to learn more about proofreading, publishing, and lots more good stuff!

 How I Started Proofreading Romance Novels